 There are a few ways to pay your SP utilities bill.

-• GIRO.
+- GIRO.
 Print and send the GIRO form by mail.

 It takes approximately two weeks for your utilities to be switched on.

-If you’re setting up utilities via the app, expect a seven-business-day lead time before your utilities supply is switched on.
+If you’re setting up utilities via the SP app, expect a seven-business-day lead time before your utilities supply is switched on.

-You’ll get an SMS confirmation for the application within the next working day, and an email at least two working days before the appointment.
-Once that’s done, you can reschedule your supply (electricity and water) turn-on appointment online, subject to availability of time slots.
+You’ll get an SMS confirmation for the application within the next working day, and an email at least two working days before the appointment.You can also reschedule your supply (electricity and water) turn-on appointment online, subject to the availability of time slots.

 If you’re planning to switch to another electricity retailer, don’t close your SP Services account.
 Non-electricity charges like water, gas, and refuse collection will still be billed to your SP account.

-And should your retailer bill you via SP Group, you’ll still receive one bill for both electricity and non-electricity charges.
+Should your retailer bill you via SP Group, you’ll still receive one bill for both electricity and non-electricity charges.

 Otherwise, you’ll receive two bills.
 And you’ll need to set up the payment arrangements with your electricity retailer.

-Can I transfer my SP Services account?
+Can I transfer my SP Services utilities account?

 Moving to a new home?
 The thing is, each SP account is tagged to each property, so you won’t be able to transfer it to your new home.
 Instead, you’ll have to close the current account and open a new one for your new home.